Summer: Rutgers-The Caribbean and the 21st Century: Challenges and Opportunities - BARBADOS

 Housing and Meals

 The University of the West Indies, Cave Hill campus will serve as our home base.
-Students will share a dorm for the duration of our stay.
-The majority of our breakfast meals will also be at the University.
+Students will live in a shared space, but have their own bedrooms for the duration of our stay.
+Most breakfast meals will be at the University's Cafe.
 Students are responsible for all other meals.

 Financial Information